Modapto/Self-Awareness/Self-Awareness-Workflow/ReadMe.md

       "timestamp": "2024-01-24T15:30:45",  # ISO 8601 format - Can be omitted, as it is generated automatically "priority": "High", # Low, Mid, High
-      "eventType": "System Anomaly", # Can be whatever you want "sourceComponent": "Diagnosis", # Or Detection
+      "eventType": "System Anomaly", # Can be whatever you want "sourceComponent": "Diagnosis", # Or Detection or Prognostics "smartService": "Self-Awareness",
-      "smartService": "Self-Awareness",
       "topic": "self-awareness-diagnosis", # Or self-awareness-detection
-      "results": { }  # Optional (null if not available) - Can have some results to show to Operators }
+      "results": {Object}  # Optional (null if not available) - Can have some results to show to Operators }

    # Produce event to a topic